 According to Page (1986: 144-145), members of Woods, Bagot, Jory & Laybourne Smith were ‘impenitent traditionalists’ and Jory’s designs were ‘all in the traditional style which reflect[ed] his training under Woods and Bagot’.
 The firm was engaged in numerous ecclesiastical, educational and commercial projects.
 In 1914 Jory designed the Gartrell Memorial (former Methodist) Church, Rose Park, which is listed on the State Heritage Register (13988), and the Gartrell Memorial Schoolroom.
 Gartrell church was named for its philanthropic founder, James Gartrell, for whom Jory designed a bungalow near Meadows, South Australia, in 1916 (Extract from Ledger of E.J.
 Woods, nd: 7).

-Jory also designed the Church of Sacred Heart in 1914.
-Although its location is unclear, the client was Father Hanrahan and the builder was C. Warland (Extract from Ledger of E.J.
+Jory also designed the Church of Sacred Heart at Semaphore in 1914 (Hartshorne 2007).
+The client was Father Hanrahan and the builder was C. Warland (Extract from Ledger of E.J.
 Woods, nd: 7).
 In 1922, Bagot prepared drawings for St Francis Xavier Cathedral, Wakefield Street, Adelaide, based on the design of English architect Peter Paul Pugin, for an enlarged font and proposed enlargement of the sanctuary, chapels and sacristies (Bagot 1954).
 Jory, however, designed the pulpit, which is considered one of the most important examples of his church furniture.
 He also designed furniture as part of the firm’s work for St Patrick’s, Grote Street, Adelaide and the Chapel of the Convent of Mercy on Angas Street (Page 1986).

 Jory retired from Woods, Bagot & Jory in 1930 to conduct his own practice initially from 41-43 Steamship Buildings, Currie Street and then from Eagle Chambers, 7 Pirie Street, Adelaide.
 Willis (1998) lists S.T.
 Pointer as an employee from 1934 to 1938, although Pointer only appears at the same address as Jory in the Sands & McDougall’s Directory of 1937.
 Jory took on T.A.
 McAdam as a partner from 1940 (Willis 1998) until 1953 (Sands & McDougall).
 From 1959 until his death in 1966 Jory listed only his home address, 6 Victoria Avenue, Unley Park, in the Architects section of the Sands & McDougall’s Directory.